drawrowfly/instagram-scraper/README.md

     //Download posts or not: boolean default: false.
 If true ZIP archive in [filepath] will be created
     download: false,

+    //How many post should be downloaded asynchronously
+    asyncDownload: 5,

     //Media type to scrape: ["image", "video", "all"] default: "all"
     mediaType: "all",